IBM/aws_qradar_availability/data_sync_automation/README.md

 * MAIN_SITE_TOKEN: an API token from the destination site with admin privileges
 * NAMESPACE: AWS/NetworkELB
 * SNS_TOPIC: the topic ARN from the second SNS topic created above
+# Next Steps
+The failover automation is now in place.
+End-to-end testing will involve making one of the EPs in the Main site unvailable via the load balancer.
+This can be done by shutting it down, changing it's security group or any other method of interrupting the collection.
+With the defaults described above it will take several minutes.
+The failover can also be triggered by executing the labda function directly with a test event to simulate the Unhealthy target alarm and this is a good way to confirm the correct configuration and operation of the lambda function.

+Once an automated failover has occurred, returning service back to the main site can be done via the Data Synchromization App according to it's [documentation] (https://www.ibm.com/support/knowledgecenter/SS42VS_SHR/com.ibm.dsapp.doc/c_Qapps_DS_intro.html)